-- 1. Quality Improvement and Contracts Specialists will document findings (Observations) noted during the monitoring review. - Within 30 business days of the exit interview, the assigned Quality Improvement and Contracts Specialists will compile a final monitoring report and will submit to the Provider along with a request for any necessary Performance and Quality Improvement Plans (PQI Plans).
-The Director of Quality Improvement and Contracts approves this monitoring report. - a.
-If the Provider disagrees with the Observations the Provider needs to provide a written response within five (5) business days to the Director of Quality Improvement and Contracts. - b.
-The Director of Quality Improvement and Contracts will review the necessary information and the Provider's response.

-- c.
-OCOK will send a written respond within ten (10) business days of receipt of the Provider's response with a final decision. - 3.
-Performance and Quality Improvement Plans will be due from the Provider within 30 days of receipt of the monitoring report.
+- 1. Quality Improvement and Contracts Specialists will document findings (Observations) noted during the Monitoring Review. - 2.
+Within 30 business days of the completion of the Monitoring Review, the assigned Quality Improvement and Contracts Specialists will compile a final Monitoring Report and will send to the Provider along with a request for any necessary actions or Performance Quality Improve (PQI) Plans.
+The Director of Quality Improvement and Contracts or designee approves this monitoring report. - a.
+If the Provider disagrees with the Observations, the Provider needs to provide a written response within five (5) business days to the Director of Quality Improvement and Contracts. - b.
+The Director of Quality Improvement and Contracts will review the necessary information and the Provider's response. - c.
+OCOK will send a written respond within 10 business days of receipt of the Provider's response with a final decision. - 3.
+Performance and Quality Improvement Plans will be due from the Provider within 30 days of receipt of the Monitoring Report.
 This timeframe can be extended based on the instance that the Provider and OCOK are discussing an Observation in question.
 OCOK retains the right to extend the timeframe and negotiate with the Provider for a reasonable timeframe for submittal to meet the needs and relationship with the Provider. - 4.
 OCOK may determine that a PQI Plan is not needed or relevant if: - a.
 The Provider is making the appropriate efforts to meet the requirement, - b.
 There were one to three (1-3) records reviewed, or - c.
 If the finding (Observation) is not in the areas of Health and Safety. - d.
 The Director of Quality Improvement and Contracts will make this determination and OCOK will notify the Provider in writing if the PQI Plan is not needed. - 5.
 If PQI Plans are approved OCOK will notify the Provider. - 6.
 If PQI Plans corrections and updates are needed the Provider will be notified and a revised PQI Plan will be requested. - 7.
-Once the PQI Plan is approved OCOK will follow-up (during the next monitoring review) to ensure progress is made in the specific area. - L. Contract monitoring file.
-Monitoring files will be maintained according to published retention schedules, to include: - 1.
+Once the PQI Plan is approved OCOK will follow-up (during the next monitoring review) to ensure progress is made in the specific area. - K. Contract monitoring file.
+Monitoring records will be maintained according to published retention schedules, to include: - 1.
 Previous year's monitoring results (tools, exit interviews, notes, etc.) and Quality Improvement Plans and/or Performance and Quality Improvement Plans, - 2.
 Current year's monitoring results with backup documentation (tools, exit interviews, notes, etc.), - 3.
-Current Performance and Quality Improvement Plans with backup documentation, and - 4.
-Any special reviews, analysis, meeting minutes, or other activities identified in review that relate to the specific Provider's oversight.
+Current Performance and Quality Improvement Plans with backup documentation, and

+4. Any special reviews, analysis, meeting minutes, or other activities identified in review that relate to the specific Provider's oversight.